artie-l/pump-probe-experiment-control/README.md

 3. Re-run the script.
 4. Check in the XPS web-interface if the position of the delay-line has been changed to 25 mm.

 If you have no errors, and delay line moved, congratulations.
-You can now use the software!
+Save the `tools_initialization.py` as is and you can now use the software!

 # How to launch the software